Frequency

 Coinless User

 An end user who doesn’t use tokens to interact with Frequency.
-While coinless users maintain Control Keys that enable them to directly control their authentication and authorization data on chain, they delegate transaction handling to a Provider who will in turn manage data transactions (such as sending Messages) on their behalf.
+While coinless users maintain User Accounts that enable them to directly control their authentication and authorization data on chain, they delegate transaction handling to a Provider who will in turn manage data transactions (such as sending Messages) on their behalf.
 See Benefits of Delegation.

 Collator